sdc/moodle-local_leapwebservices/readme.md

 `http://yourmoodle.com/webservice/rest/server.php?wstoken=YOURTOKEN&wsfunction=local_leapwebservices_get_user_courses&username=USERNAME`

-...where *YOURTOKEN* is the token created within Moodle, and *USERNAME* is the username of the Moode user you are querying, e.g.:
+...where *YOURTOKEN* is the token created within Moodle, and *USERNAME* is the username of the Moodle user you are querying, e.g.:

 `http://yourmoodle.com/webservice/rest/server.php?wstoken=a180245560982a0e48e43577238c0198&wsfunction=local_leapwebservices_get_user_courses&username=paulvaughan`